What does (and doesn’t) go in the blue bin

 -

-It's a container.
-As soon as it's empty, into the blue bin it goes.
-Make sure it's empty before putting it separately in your blue bin.
+It's packaging.
+Scrunch it into a ball (not too tight) and place it separately in the blue bin.
 Don't nest it inside other containers or packaging.

 -